vrhovnik/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 In this challenge you will be using Policy-As-Code to modify a policy definition which is blocking you from creating the Azure Bastion Subnet.

 - In your hub network, try to create the Azure Bastion Subnet.
 Azure Policy should block the operation.
 - Modify the policy which is enforcing the use of Network Security Groups.
+You are not allowed to change the policy effect.
+A deny is a deny.
 - Create the Azure Bastion Subnet.

 ---